-Our College supports students’ mental health and wellness.
+Our College supports students’, faculty and staffs’ mental health and wellness.
 We contract with EastRidge Health Systems, a local community mental health facility.
-This partnership helps students with mental illness and adjustment issues to live productive lives and to succeed academically.
+This partnership helps students, faculty and staffs’ with mental illness and adjustment issues to live productive lives and to succeed academically.

-Students have three visits that are covered by the college.
-Students become self-pay after the first three sessions if they do not meet WV charity care requirements or are not covered by insurance.
+Students, faculty and staff have three visits that are covered by the college.
+Individuals become self-pay after the first three sessions if they do not meet WV charity care requirements or are not covered by insurance.

 Services offered by EastRidge include general therapy, medication management, and intensive outpatient substance abuse groups.

 To schedule an appointment, call 304-263-8954 extension 7052 and speak to Sara Simpson.
-Identify yourself as a Blue Ridge student and be prepared to offer your name, birthdate, health insurance information, and a good phone number for you.
+Identify yourself as a Blue Ridge student, faculty or staff member and be prepared to offer your name, birthdate, health insurance information, and a good phone number for you.
 You will receive a return call to schedule an appointment.